Virginia’s Coalfields Expressway

 SELC and its partners have strong objections to this plan.
 VDOT is attempting to use the new “coal synergy” concept to sidestep essential aspects of environmental review required by law.
 What’s more, with the state’s power of eminent domain behind them, VDOT’s for-profit partners would be able to mine land that might otherwise be inaccessible to them.
 In June 2012, VDOT issued an assessment of the environmental impacts of the road, but it completely failed to acknowledge the devastating environmental and public health impacts of mountaintop removal coal mining.
 The assessment relies on decade-old surveys and incomplete information regarding the road's potential effects on wildlife, streams, wetlands, and forest habitat.
 (Read more about the dangers of mountaintop mining on our Mountaintop Removal Coal Mining page.)

-SELC is insisting that VDOT prepare a thorough, up-to-date environmental analysis that looks honestly at what this project will do to mountain landscapes along the corridor, as the environmental review process requires.
-Three federal agencies—the Environmental Protection Agency, the Army Corps of Engineers, and the U.S. Fish and Wildlife Service—have also called for VDOT to prepare a full supplemental environmental impact statement.
+Since summer 2012, SELC has insisted that VDOT prepare a thorough, up-to-date analysis that objectively looks at impacts to the environment and communities along the corridor, as the review process requires.
+Three federal agencies—the Environmental Protection Agency, the Army Corps of Engineers, and the U.S. Fish and Wildlife Service—have also called for VDOT to prepare a full supplemental environmental impact statement in cooperation with the Federal Highway Administration (FHWA).

 In the News